-- (1) Competitive Position What are your size, share, and growth in your industry or the markets you serve?
+- (1) Competitive Position What are your size, share, and growth in the health care industry or the markets you serve?
 How many and what types of competitors do you have?
-What differentiates you from them? - (2) Competitiveness Changes What KEY changes, if any, are affecting your competitive situation, including changes that create opportunities for collaboration and INNOVATION, as appropriate? - (3) Comparative Data What KEY sources of comparative and competitive data are available from within your industry?
-What KEY sources of comparative data are available from outside your industry?
-What limitations, if any, affect your ability to obtain or use these data?

-b.
-Strategic Context
+What differentiates you from them? - (2) Competitiveness Changes What KEY changes, if any, are affecting your competitive situation, including changes that create opportunities for collaboration and INNOVATION, as appropriate? - (3) Comparative Data What KEY sources of comparative and competitive data are available from within the health care industry?
+What KEY sources of comparative data are available from outside the health care industry?
+What limitations, if any, affect your ability to obtain or use these data? - b.
+Strategic Context c.
+PERFORMANCE Improvement SYSTEM